wp-plugins/media-library-assistant/readme.txt

 <p>The Media Library Assistant provides two pre-defined taxonomies, &#8220;Att.
 Categories&#8221; and &#8220;Att.
 Tags&#8221; which are enabled by default.
 You can add or remove support for any registered taxonomy on the Settings screen.
 The standard WordPress Categories and Tags as well as any custom taxonomies can be supported.</p>
 <p>When you add support for a taxonomy it is visible on the main screen.
 If you want to hide the column simply use the Screen Options to uncheck the Show on screen box.</p>
 <p>Supported taxonomies also appear as submenus below the Media menu at the left of the screen.
 You can edit the taxonomy terms by clicking these submenus.
 The taxonomy edit screens include an &#8220;Attachments&#8221; column which displays the number of attachment objects for each term.
 You can display a filtered list of the attachments by clicking on the number in this column.</p>
+<h4>Custom Fields</h4>
+<p>You can add sortable columns to the Media/Assistant submenu table by visiting the Custom Fields tab on the Settings page.
+There you define rules that map attachment metadata such as file size to WordPress custom fields.
+The &#8220;MLA Column&#8221; checkbox for each rule lets you select which rules will appear on this screen.</p>
 <h4>Search Media</h4>
 <p>The &#8220;Search Media&#8221; box supports a keyword search of several attachment fields; enter words and/or phrases in the box, separated by spaces.
 Click the Search Media button for a case-insensitive "SQL LIKE" search.
 Each keyword in the search phrase is matched independently, so the order of search words does not have to match the order in the text.
 For example, searching on "friend" and "best" will match "Best Friend".
 If you put quotes around a search phrase then word order is required for a match (and spaces between words must match as well).
 You can also match on partial words, e.g., "rien" will match "friend".</p>
 <p>Once you&#8217;ve entered the terms you want, use the options below the box to tailor your search.
 You can pick the connector used between search terms; "or" means any of the terms will match, "and" means all of the terms must match.
 Use the checkboxes to extend your search to more fields in the database.</p>